sanger-tol/treeval/docs/output.md

 - `treeval_upload/`

 </details>
+Sure!
+Here's the proofread version of the content:

-The BUSCO_ANALYSIS subworkflow takes an assembly genome as input, extracts a list of busco genes based on [BUSCO](https://gitlab.com/ezlab/busco) result.
-Secondly it also provides the overlap busco gene set based on a list of lepidoptera ancestral gene(reference: https://www.biorxiv.org/content/10.1101/2023.05.12.540473v1) which has been investigate by Charlotte Wright from Mark Blaxter lab at the Sanger institute.
+"The BUSCO_ANALYSIS subworkflow takes an assembly genome as input and extracts a list of [BUSCO](https://gitlab.com/ezlab/busco) genes based on the BUSCO results obtained from BUSCO.
+Additionally, it provides an overlap BUSCO gene set based on a list of lepidoptera ancestral genes, which has been investigated by Charlotte Wright from Mark Blaxter's lab at the Sanger Institute.

-The BUSCO_ANALYSIS consists the following key steps:
+The BUSCO_ANALYSIS subworkflow comprises the following key steps

 ![Busco analysis workflow](images/treeval_1_0_busco_analysis.jpeg)